One of the most common questions we authors get:

 My fiancé asked what I wanted to do instead, and I said I wanted to write a book.
 He suggested I try writing something on the hour train commute to and from work, and I rolled my eyes.
 Real writers needed quiet and solitude and a dedicate writing desk, thought the pretentious snobby 22-year old.
 I didn’t write a single word.

-The luster of the new job had worn off, and the writing bug was back.
+The luster of the new job had worn off, I was now a content wife instead of a busy bride, and … the writing bug was back.
 This time, I decided to do something about it.

 I bought a butt-load of books about novel-writing.
 I bought binders and notebooks and folders, and a brand new desk.
 Within three months, I had a very detailed outline and notes on a series about three sisters who inherited a Napa winery.